CUCentralAdvancement/github-docs/templates/README.md

 - [ ] App monitoring tool and alerts set up
 - [ ] Log monitoring tool and alerts set up
 - [ ] SLA agreed upon and written down for service uptime and maintenance
+- [ ] DNS entry created for production or DNS planned to switch when go live